Economist watching guide

 Turn a transcript into a research memo

-Use Claude Code with yt-dlp or a transcript file.
+Use Claude Code with yt-dlp on the transcript of some economics seminar on YouTube.
 Ask for a one-page memo with claims, citations to check, open questions, and follow-up readings.

 Connectors